roman-sereda/rn-lightweight-date-picker/README.md

 | **`rowPadding`**| `Number` | 7 | Week padding in calendar. |

 ## Styles
 All styles could be overwritten.
-If you want you can also easily change colors.
-Below you can see what values are responsible for styles or colors, you can override them in `userStyles` or `userColors`.
+If you want you can also easily change only colors.
+Below you can see what values are responsible for styles or colors, you can override them in `userStyles` or `userColors`.(Components are colorized just to facilitate understanding)
 <img src="https://i.imgur.com/Ny7RfCF.png" />

 ## Date format